Orange Jasmine is popular for its exotic white flowers and intoxicating fragrance with minimal upkeep needs.

 Orange Jasmine fancies daily 4-6 hours of indirect, filtered sunlight with a warm temperature of 65-90°F.

-In USDA 10 to 12, you can plant your Orange Jasmine outdoors under a semi-shade of Hydrangeas, Azaleas.
+In USDA 10-12, you can plant your Orange Jasmine outdoors under a semi-shade of Hydrangeas, Azaleas.

-Otherwise, place your Jasmine a few feet away from the east window.
+Otherwise, place your Orange Jasmine near an east-facing window or a curtained south-facing window.
 Remember, they are not frost-tolerant.

 Thus, they need overwintering indoors.
-But, high temperatures result in fruitless wilting flowers.
+But, high temperatures result in withering leaves and flowers.

-You can opt for heat pads, frost blankets, or incandescent grow lamps to keep Jasmine nice and warm.
+You can opt for heat pads, frost blankets, or incandescent grow lamps to keep them warm during winter.

 2. Watering & Humidity

-A citrus plant, Orange Jasmine, is a drought-resistant plant yet demands moist soil during the core blooming season.
+A citrus plant, Orange Jasmine, is drought-resistant but demands moist soil during the blooming season.

-Pale-brown spots on Jasmine’s flat, wilting leaves are often caused by low humidity (<40%) and lack of water.
+Pale-brown spots on the leaves are often caused by low humidity (<40%) and lack of water.

-Conversely, the overwatered Murraya paniculata plant has yellowing, drooping foliage with stunted growth.
+Conversely, the overwatered plant has yellow, droopy foliage with stunted growth.

-Other than that, aim for a self-watering device or bottom watering and add pebbles on the saucer to keep your plant hydrated.
+Hence, aim for a self-watering device or bottom watering and place the plant on a humidity tray to keep your plant hydrated.

 3. Soil & Fertilizer

-Orange Jasmine thrives in organic, well-draining, nutrient-rich, nematode-free soil of pH 6.6 to 7.5.
+Orange Jasmine thrives in organic, well-draining, nutrient-rich soil of pH 6.6-7.5.

-To prepare loose, airy soil, combine organic mix with compost, bark, and leaf mulch in equal parts.
+To prepare loose, airy soil, combine organic compost, bark, and leaf mulch in an equal ratio.

-Or you can mix 1 part of peat moss, loamy soil, perlite or pumice and ground limestone.
-Otherwise, rely on a commercial potting mix.
+Or you can mix 1 part of peat moss, loamy soil, organic perlite, and ground limestone.

-On the other hand, fed them balanced fertilizers to encourage dark green, glossy leaves with more vibrant blooms.
+Additionally, feed them balanced fertilizers to encourage dark green, glossy leaves.

-Meanwhile, before the active flowering season, you can use phosphoric bloom boosters to encourage vigorous bloom.
+Meanwhile, before the flowering season, you can use phosphoric bloom boosters to encourage vigorous bloom.

-As the plant stays dormant in winter, it is better to let them be without any fertilizers.
+As the plant stays dormant in winter, it is better to let them be without fertilizers.

 4. Potting & Repotting

-Orange Jasmine requires a 5-6″ well-draining clay or terracotta pot to help retain moisture and allow air circulation.
+Orange Jasmine requires a 6 inches wide and deep terracotta pot to help retain moisture and allow air circulation.

-Remember, potbound Jasmine does not grow much, even during active growth season.
+Potbound Jasmine does not grow rapidly, even during the active growing season.

-Choose a pot 2″ bigger than the previous pot with multiple drain holes for efficient growth.
+Choose a pot 1-2 inches bigger than the previous pot with multiple drain holes.
 If they do not facilitate drain holes, drill one yourself.

-Moreover, thoroughly soak the plant before repotting in early spring to lower repot stress.
+Moreover, thoroughly soak the plant before repotting Jasmine in early spring to lower repotting stress.

-While at it, remove any damaged or dead roots or stems and keep healthy stems to propagate them later.
+While at it, remove any damaged or dead roots, leaves, or stems using sterilized pruners and keep healthy stems to propagate them later.

 5. Annual Pruning